Susan Boyle: Media impact

 Many newspapers around the world (including China, Brazil and the Middle East) carried articles on Boyle's performance.
 Later, the British press took to referring to her by a short-form of her name, 'SuBo'.
 In the US, several commentators drew parallels between Boyle's performance and that of Paul Potts.
-ABC News hailed "Britain's newest pop sensation", and its Entertainment section headlined Boyle as "The Woman Who Shut Up Simon Cowell".
+ABC News hailed "Britain's newest pop sensation", while its entertainment section headlined Boyle as "The Woman Who Shut Up Simon Cowell".

 Within the week following her performance on Britain's Got Talent, Boyle was a guest on STV's The Five Thirty Show.
-She was interviewed via satellite on CBS's The Early Show, NBC's Today, FOX's America's Newsroom, The Oprah Winfrey Show, and via satellite on Larry King Live; she was also portrayed in drag by Jay Leno, who joked that they were related through his mother's Scottish heritage.
+She was interviewed via satellite on CBS's The Early Show, NBC's Today, FOX's America's Newsroom, The Oprah Winfrey Show and via satellite on Larry King Live; she was also portrayed in drag by Jay Leno, who joked that they were related through his mother's Scottish heritage.

 At the invitation of NHK, a major Japanese broadcaster, Boyle appeared as a guest singer for the 2009 edition of Kōhaku Uta Gassen, an annual songfest on New Year's Eve in Tokyo, Japan.
 She was introduced as the ōen kashu (応援歌手, lit. "cheering singer") by the MCs and appeared on the stage escorted by Takuya Kimura; she sang "I Dreamed a Dream".

 Although Boyle was not eligible for the 2010 Grammy Awards, its host Stephen Colbert paid tribute to Boyle at the ceremony, telling its audience "you may be the coolest people in the world, but this year your industry was saved by a 48-year-old Scottish cat lady in sensible shoes."
 There was also earlier controversy when Boyle was not nominated in any of the categories for the 2010 Brit Awards.